'Star Trek' Actor Kenneth Mitchell Dies at 49 - ExBulletin

 “Ken is forever grateful for the enormous amount of love and endless support he has received from his community throughout this journey.
 Particularly the courage, resilience and strength demonstrated by his extraordinary wife, family and his friends.”

-Mitchell played the Klingons Kol, Kol-Sha and Tenavik, in addition to Aurellio in “Star Trek: Discovery.”
+Mitchell portrayed the Klingons Kol, Kol-Sha and Tenavik, in addition to Aurellio in “Star Trek: Discovery.”
 He also voiced a number of characters in the animated science fiction series “Star Trek: Lower Decks.”

 He starred in more than two dozen episodes of “Jericho,” played Deke Slayton in “The Astronaut Wives Club” and was known for playing Carol Danvers' father in “Captain Marvel.”